AryaAshish/kangaroorooms-ui/README.md

 3. Open Android Studio, you will see a **Welcome to Android** window.
 Under Quick Start, select *Import Project (Eclipse ADT, Gradle, etc.)*

-4. Navigate to the directory where you saved the KangarooRoom-UI project, select the root folder of the project (the folder named "Bolt-connect-android"), and hit OK.
+4. Navigate to the directory where you saved the KangarooRoom-UI project, select the root folder of the project (the folder named "KangarooRooms"), and hit OK.
 Android Studio should now begin building the project with Gradle.

 5. Once this process is complete and Android Studio opens, check the Console for any build errors.